Flawless Application Delivery

 This module enables you to:

-Retain source IP during a TCP (or HTTP) reverse proxy to an application server
+proxy_pass relegated to server contexthealth_checks work differently than http load balancerproxy_protocol, and Direct Server Return (DSR) instead of proxy_set_headerRetain source IP during a TCP (or HTTP) reverse proxy to an application server

-directive + transparent
+proxy_bind directive + transparent paramerter

 stream {